waynodiablo/Oystercard/pills/learning_at_makers.md

 * You ask us for an intro to a concept.
 We might suggest a good blog post on the concept.

 * You have a bug you're stuck on.
 We might guide you through a methodical debugging process.

+### Skills workshops

+* Skills workshops are interactive sessions where you practice a developer skill.
+For example: debugging, or domain modelling.
+They are guided by your coach, but you will spend most of your time doing, rather than listening.